n-j-91/countingsort-perl/README.md

 # countingsort-perl
-Counting Sort Algorithm for Perl
+Counting Sort Algorithm for Standard Perl

 This is a simple implementation of counting sort algorithm in perl.